russolsen/qrn/README.md

 # QRN: A simple, highly opinionated static site generator

-QRN is a static site generator that is as simple as I can make it while still be useful.
+QRN is a static site generator that is as simple as I can make it while still being useful.
 QRN assumes that most of your content is in markdown format, that you are using sass/scss or plain old css for styling.
 QRN is also geared towards modest sized content, the kind of thing you might find in a personal blog.